AnLoMinus/HacKingPro/Menu/01--Information Gathering/README.md

 ---

->    - ## [`Internet Servers`](): authoritative DNS servers are a great source of information, as they often include every single surface point exposed to the Internet—which means a direct link to related services such as HTTP, email, etc. In our previous article about passive DNS, we analyzed the importance of DNS servers, and especially passive DNS-recon services, such as the ones we offer here at SecurityTrails.
+>    - ## [`Internet Servers`](): authoritative DNS servers are a great source of information, as they often include every single surface point exposed to the Internet—which means a direct link to related services such as HTTP, email, etc.

+---

 >       - ### [`DNS`]() Domain Name Server
 - All these techniques are really useful when combined with enterprise security tools.
 - Keep reading to discover how to maximize your information gathering results by using some really cool infosec utilities.